-I started out as an academic lecturing in medical history at the University of Liverpool after reading human sciences and the history of medicine (MSc & PhD) at University College London and the Wellcome Institute for the History of Medicine.
+An early career as an academic lecturing in medical history at the University of Liverpool came after the formative years reading human sciences and the history of medicine (MSc & PhD) at University College London and the Wellcome Institute for the History of Medicine.
 All served my desire to make connections across time and ways of thinking about our place in the world.

-- Remarkable Plants that shape our world (with William Bynum)
+Remarkable Plants that shape our world (with William Bynum, in 6 languages)

-- Great Discoveries in Medicine (edited with William Bynum)
+Great Discoveries in Medicine (edited with William Bynum) translated into 5 languages

-Tropical Medicine in the 20th Century: A history of the Liverpool School of Tropical Medicine
+Tropical Medicine in the 20th Century: A history of the Liverpool School of Tropical Medicine (as Helen Power)

-Success in Africa: The History of the Onchocerciasis Control Programme in West Africa 1974-2002
+Success in Africa: The History of the Onchocerciasis Control Programme in West Africa 1974-2002 (as Helen Power)

-Body & City: A History of Public Health (edited with Sally Sheard)
+Body & City: A History of Public Health (as Helen Power co-edited with Sally Sheard)